-Other compost bins have the ability to break down meat, fish, and dairy.
-The ones that are able to do this are generally much more expensive than others, so you will have to decide whether or not this extra expense is worth it for you.
+Some compost bins have the ability to break down meat, fish, and dairy.
+While you can put those things into other compost methods, they’ll still smell as they break down.
 I personally tend to have a lot of meats and dairy in my diet, so I don’t mind spending a bit more for this feature.
 I have friends that are vegetarians or vegans, though, so this option would be rather pointless for them.

 Some bins even have multiple drawers and layers, while a majority of them consist of one large bin.
 Depending on how you would like to go about composting your food and if you would like to separate it or not, it is worth considering purchasing the tray option.

 Another major thing that you must keep in mind while shopping for composters is that there is a difference between a compost collector and a composter.

 A compost collector, sometimes called a countertop compost bin, is simply a bucket that individuals place food scraps in and then empty into an outdoor composter where the food is broken down.
 They can be used to collect material for your worm bin, too.
 Most of the time these live next to the kitchen sink or on a counter, and they don’t actually break down their contents.

 An indoor composting bin does the entire process, either through fermentation or the use of worms.

 Pay careful attention to which indoor composting bins you are buying, because you don’t want to be disappointed or caught off guard!